VinuthnaReddyGadilla/RAG-based-Movie-Recommendation-System/README.md

 This project builds a movie recommendation engine that allows users to get movie suggestions based on either their current mood or favorite movies.
 The app combines retrieval and generation techniques, leveraging pre-trained models to provide tailored movie recommendations with contextual explanations.

 ### Features
-**Mood-Based Recommendations**: Users can input a description of their current mood or preferences, and the app will suggest movies that align with their state.
+**Mood-Based Recommendations**: Users can input a description of their current mood or preferences, and the app will suggest movies that align with their state.<br>
-**Watch History-Based Recommendations**: Users can list their favorite movies, and the app will recommend similar movies, justifying each choice based on mood, genre, and themes.
+**Watch History-Based Recommendations**: Users can list their favorite movies, and the app will recommend similar movies, justifying each choice based on mood, genre, and themes.<br>
-Contextual Explanations: For each recommendation, the app generates a short explanation detailing why the movie is a good fit.
+Contextual Explanations: For each recommendation, the app generates a short explanation detailing why the movie is a good fit.<br>
-Token Efficiency Metrics: Tracks and displays the token count for each recommendation to optimize computational efficiency.
+Token Efficiency Metrics: Tracks and displays the token count for each recommendation to optimize computational efficiency.<br>
-Dataset
+### Dataset
 The dataset used in this project is sourced from Kaggle: The Movies Dataset.
-It contains detailed information on movies, including titles, overviews, genres, popularity scores, and more.
+It contains detailed information on movies, including titles, overviews, genres, popularity scores, and more.<br>

 ### Preprocessing
 The dataset is filtered to include movies with non-empty titles, overviews, and genres.
-The overviews are converted to lowercase and stripped of extra spaces for consistency.
+The overviews are converted to lowercase and stripped of extra spaces for consistency.<br>

 ### Installation
 **Clone this repository**: